KatsuteDev/Mal4J/README.md

 ---

-This project is currently in very early stages of development.
+This project is currently in development.
 Please help contribute to this project. ❤

 View our progress [here](https://github.com/Ktt-Development/MyAnimeList-Java-API/projects/1).

+# Setup